Ancient Egyptian literature: Literary functions: social, religious and educational

 The scribal class was the social group responsible for maintaining, transmitting, and canonizing literary classics, and writing new compositions.
 Classic works, such as the Story of Sinuhe and Instructions of Amenemhat, were copied by schoolboys as pedagogical exercises in writing and to instill the required ethical and moral values that distinguished the scribal social class.
 Wisdom texts of the "teaching" genre represent the majority of pedagogical texts written on ostraca during the Middle Kingdom; narrative tales, such as Sinuhe and King Neferkare and General Sasenet, were rarely copied for school exercises until the New Kingdom.
 William Kelly Simpson describes narrative tales such as Sinuhe and The Shipwrecked Sailor as "...instructions or teachings in the guise of narratives", since the main protagonists of such stories embodied the accepted virtues of the day, such as love of home or self-reliance.

+The Book of Kemyt, a Middle Egyptian letter-like composition, was copied by scribes at different stages of their training and became part of the New Kingdom scribal curriculum; approximately 500 textual witnesses are currently known.

-There are some known instances where those outside the scribal profession were literate and had access to classical literature.
-Menena, a draughtsman working at Deir el-Medina during the Twentieth dynasty of Egypt, quoted passages from the Middle Kingdom narratives Eloquent Peasant and Tale of the Shipwrecked Sailor in an instructional letter reprimanding his disobedient son.
+There are some known instances where those outside the scribal profession were literate and had access to classical literature.Menena, a draughtsman working at Deir el-Medina during the Twentieth dynasty of Egypt, quoted passages from the Middle Kingdom narratives Eloquent Peasant and Tale of the Shipwrecked Sailor in an instructional letter reprimanding his disobedient son.
 Menena's Ramesside contemporary Hori, the scribal author of the satirical letter in Papyrus Anastasi I, admonished his addressee for quoting the Instruction of Hardjedef in the unbecoming manner of a non-scribal, semi-educated person.
 Hans-Werner Fischer-Elfert further explains this perceived amateur affront to orthodox literature:

 What may be revealed by Hori's attack on the way in which some Ramesside scribes felt obliged to demonstrate their greater or lesser acquaintance with ancient literature is the conception that these venerable works were meant to be known in full and not to be misused as quarries for popular sayings mined deliberately from the past.
 The classics of the time were to be memorized completely and comprehended thoroughly before being cited.